telstra/MessagingAPI-SDK-python/README.md

   sort and report on your Virtual Numbers through our other endpoints.
   You can assign up to 10 tags per number.

-Raises `telstra.messaging.v3.exceptions.VirtualNumbersError` if anything goes wrong.
+Raises `telstra.messaging.exceptions.VirtualNumbersError` if anything goes wrong.

 It returns an object with the following properties: